dms-vep/dms-vep-pipeline-3/homepage/README.md

 # Building a Custom Homepage

-If you're a fancy person who likes pretty things, you might feel the urge to spruce up the [default documentation](https://dms-vep.org/dms-vep-pipeline-3/).
+If you're a fancy person who likes pretty things, you might feel the urge to improve the [default documentation](https://dms-vep.org/dms-vep-pipeline-3/).
 Below, you'll find instructions for building and deploying your own custom [VitePress](https://vitepress.dev/) website to give your documentation some [pizazz](https://dms-vep.org/Nipah_Malaysia_RBP_DMS/)!
 The default documentation will still be available at a different URL ([see details below](#overview)).

 ## Overview